-Network cash sales represents the total cash sales generated by all clinics in the SILK network (regardless of ownership) and reflects - the cash sales from treatments and other items sold and paid for by SILK's clients (rather than treatments performed for clients).
+Network cash sales represents the total cash sales generated by all clinics in the SILK network (regardless of ownership) and reflects and said for by SILK's clients (rather than treatments performed for clients). the cash sales from treatments and other items sold and paid for by SILK's clients (rather than treatments performed for clients).
 Includes a four month contribution from the Eden network which was acquired on 1 March 2023. - A summary of key metrics for each service offering is set out in the table below: